-METHODOLOGY: Present study design was prospective case series conducted after the approval from the Research, Training and Monitoring Cell of CPSP in Department of Surgery, Dr.Ruth K.M Pfau, Civil Hospital Karachi/ Dow University of Health Sciences Karachi from December 2017 to May 2018 with non-probability sampling technique.
+METHODOLOGY: Present study design was prospective case series conducted after the approval from the Research, Training and Monitoring Cell of CPSP in Department of Surgery, Dr.Ruth K.M Pfau, Civil Hospital Karachi/ Dow University of Health Sciences Karachi from December 2017 to May 2018 with nonprobability sampling technique.
 All patients between the age of 15-40 years of either sex who visited the Emergency Department and were diagnosed clinically with acute appendicitis were included in the study.
 Patients with generalized peritonitis or per-operative findings of malignancy, perforation, or gangrenous appendix were not enrolled.
-Open appendectomy was carried out in all patients and antimicrobial coated sutures were used all through the surgery and patient was kept under follow-up for 3 months in surgical OPD to detect any clinical feature of SSI and the data was analyzed using SPSS version 17.
+Open appendectomy was carried out in all patients, antimicrobial coated sutures were used throughout the surgery, and the patient was kept under followup for 3 months in surgical OPD to detect any clinical feature of SSI.
+The data was analyzed using SPSS version 17.

-RESULTS: Among 139 studies cases 76 (54.68%) were male and 63 (45.32%) were females with a male to female ratio of 1.2:1.
-The age range was from 15 to 40 years with a mean age of 27.23 ± 5.97 years.
-The majority of the patients 88 (63.31%) were between 15 to 30 years of age.
-In this study, frequency of SSI after appendentomy using antimicrobial coated suture was found in 14 (10.07%) patients.
+RESULTS: Among 139 studies cases, 76 (54.68%) were male, and 63 (45.32%) were females with a male to female ratio of 1.2:1.
+The age range was from 15 to 40 years with a mean age of 27.23±5.97 years.
+The majority of the patients, 88 (63.31%), were between 15 to 30 years of age.
+In this study, frequency of SSI after appendectomy using antimicrobial coated suture was found in 14 (10.07%) patients.